lassegit/mapstrco/README.md

 - Other Laravel features include authentication (regular and social authentication), social meta share markup, Rich Text SEO markup

 ### Front-end
 - Front-end files all managed with gruntJS and Sass.
 Images all *sprited*.
+Front-end files located in assets/ folder.
 - Youtube api integration for generating video thumbnail and initial title
 - Leaflet markercluster to manage growing number of tracks with various sorting methods, i.e. "Hot" and "Genre" links all done front-end